dingqiangliu/vertica-minio/README.md

    Installation complete.
    ```

-3. download the latest minio rpm package from this repository and install it on one server.
+3. download the latest Minio rpm package from this repository and install it on one server.

    ```BASH
    [adminUser ~]# sudo rpm -Uvh /tmp/minio-1.0.0-20200220225123.el7.x86_64.rpm